-You may have purchased a service contract for an vehicle to help protect you from the high cost of unexpected repairs after the manufacturer's New Vehicle Limited Warranty expires.
-The manufacturer stands behind only the manufacturer's Service Contracts.
-If you purchased a manufacturer's Service Contract, you will receive Plan Provisions and an Owner Identification Card in the mail within three weeks of the vehicle delivery date.
+You may have purchased a service contract for a vehicle to help protect you from the high cost of unexpected repairs after the manufacturer's New Vehicle Limited Warranty expires.
+The manufacturer stands behind only the manufacturer's service contracts.
+If you purchased a manufacturer's service contract, you will receive Plan Provisions and an Owner Identification Card in the mail within three weeks of the vehicle delivery date.
 If you have any questions about the service contract, call the manufacturer's Service Contract National Customer Hotline at 1-800-521-9922.

-The manufacturer will not stand behind any service contract that is not the manufacturer's Service Contract.
-It is not responsible for any service contract other than the manufacturer's Service Contract.
-If you purchased a service contract that is not a manufacturer's Service 9 Contract, and you require service after the manufacturer's New Vehicle Limited Warranty expires, please refer to the contract documents, and contact the person listed in those documents.
+The manufacturer will not stand behind any service contract that is not the manufacturer's service contract.
+It is not responsible for any service contract other than the manufacturer's service contract.
+If you purchased a service contract that is not a manufacturer's service contract. and you require service after the manufacturer's New Vehicle Limited Warranty expires, please refer to the contract documents, and contact the person listed in those documents.